-The park's geographical location is unique in that it covers the Piedmont and Coastal zone, and all are rich with plants, animals and stories of human history, giving children plenty of opportunity to explore and learn.
+Prince William Forest Park's geographical location is unique.
+It covers the Piedmont and Coastal zone, and all are rich with plants, animals and stories of human history, giving children plenty of opportunity to explore and learn.
 Kids visiting the park enjoy visiting the exhibits and touch table located at the visitor center.

 Take a Hike

 Small children may enjoy exploring the woods on some of our shorter tails with interpretive signage including Piedmont Forest Trail and Laurel Loop Trail.
 For older children, the Farms to Forest Trail provides a good challenge and is an excellent day hike.
 You can also try try our letterboxing courses!
 Follow the clues to learn more about the history of this park.

 Get kids involved in ranger-led programs.
 These include guided hikes, slide programs, bird walks and guided explorations of various park features..

 Note: You can request a ranger program for your group.